-If you would like to give your mate the freedom to fail, we recommend six gifts you can give that will begin to release him.
+If you would like to give your spouse the freedom to fail, we recommend six gifts you can give that will begin to release him or her.
 Keep in mind that you, too, will possibly fail by taking back some of these gifts.
-That's okay.
+That’s okay.
 Failure is a part of learning for both of you.

 I called Dennis, and as I waited for him to arrive, I wondered what he would think and say.
 I was pretty sure he wouldn’t be upset with me, but I speculated for a while.

 When he joined me at the store, he assured me that everything would be fine—that in the end it didn’t really matter.
 We both knew I had made a mistake, and it would have accomplished nothing for him to drive home a moral lesson or give me some driving tips.
 I needed to experience his approval, and I needed to know he wasn’t angry with me.

 Henry Ward Beecher wrote, “Compassion will cure more sins than condemnation.”
 One of our favorite verses, 1 Peter 4:8, says it best: “Love covers a multitude of sins.”
 Continuous, ongoing, unbroken approval in the face of many mistakes and failures of life will build your mate’s self-esteem.